manabapp/TcpShark/README.md

 - `-x <length>`
 TCP segment data up to the specified bytes is output by hexadecimal
 dump. **(Wireshark 2.4.0 or newer)**
+Upper limit is 65536.
 If length is 0, all data is displayed.
-NOTE: this data is TCP payload data, so it does not include TCP, IP,
+NOTE: this data is TCP payload data, so not include TCP, IP, and Ethernet.
-and Ethernet headers.

 - `-f <field>`
 Specified field is displayed.